 - Weight gain

-If you are plagued with any of these problems it would be a good idea to start being mindful of the amount of water you drink each day.
+If you are plagued with any of these problems it would be a good idea to start being aware of the amount of water you drink each day.
 In addition to the amount of water you drink, it is also important to consider the quality of the water you drink.

 What's wrong with Disinfection Byproducts?